 - Eliminating stains on tooth surfaces

-- Preparing teeth for sealants, bonding and other restorative or cosmetic procedures
+- Preparing teeth for sealants, bonding, and other restorative or cosmetic procedures

 Just like its more emotionally abrasive counterpart, air abrasion is safe for children and adults alike.
 The technique often allows us to leave more of the tooth intact than drilling when removing a cavity.
 Though this process may be a bit more lengthy than using the drill itself, it reduces the amount of damage potentially done to otherwise healthy tooth material.
-At the same time, you’ll notice none of the noise, pressure or vibration associated with the traditional strategy.
+At the same time, you’ll notice none of the noise, pressure, or vibration associated with the traditional strategy.

 What Happens During the Procedure?

 Before beginning the air abrasion process, we’ll need to either place a rubber sheet around the teeth we won’t be working on or coat your teeth and gums with a rubber resin to protect them from particles emitted by the abrasion tool.
-From there, we’ll abrade away the decay, old restorative materials, discoloration, or other issue using those tiny particles.
+From there, we’ll abrade away the decay, old restorative materials, discoloration, or other issues using those tiny particles.
 Throughout the procedure, any particles from your teeth, as well as the tool, will be suctioned away just as they would when drilling.

 Sounds Great!
 What Else do I Need to Know?

 We have a bit of a good news/bad news scenario here.
-Although air abrasion is safe, effective, versatile, and much more pleasant than the alternative, it’s not right for all situations.
+Although air abrasion is safe, practical, versatile, and much more pleasant than the alternative, it’s not right for all situations.
 If you have a cavity deep in your tooth or the enamel hasn’t yet been affected by decay, we’ll still need to use the drill.
 However, we may be able to incorporate air abrasion into parts of the procedure.
 Should you need an old amalgam filling removed, the drill will need to come into play for this as well.